kubeflow/examples/github_issue_summarization/setup_a_kubeflow_cluster.md

 complete the following sections:
 *    [Deploy
 Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md#deploy-kubeflow)
+    *   The `ks-kubeflow` directory can be used instead of creating a ksonnet app from scratch.
     *   If you run into
         [API rate limiting errors](https://github.com/ksonnet/ksonnet/blob/master/docs/troubleshooting.md#github-rate-limiting-errors),
         ensure you have a `${GITHUB_TOKEN}` environment variable set.